 Mobility Demands of the Pistol Squat

 When assessing hip internal rotation, I have an athlete sit up tall on a box and passively lift their leg outward.
 I like to see a 30-degree angle of hip internal rotation.
 Hip internal rotation is also important for the pistol squat because it is coupled with hip flexion.
 As IR is decreased, we will commonly see decreases in hip flexion.

-When an athlete needs hip internal rotation mobility I typically use drills from this article or the following stretch.
+When an athlete needs hip internal rotation mobility, I typically use drills from this article or the following stretch.

 Finally, assessing an athlete’s hamstring length for the forward leg will decrease the difficulty in stabilizing the pelvis and holding the forward leg up.
 If tight, it will take considerable work for the hip flexors on that side to hold the leg up.
 You should be able to achieve an 80+ degree angle in this test:

 Some will argue that the athlete should strive to keep a neutral spine with the pistol squat.
 I disagree as there is no load on the spine.
 I don’t believe keeping an upright spine is necessary, and rounding forward will make it easier to balance for many athletes.